Indianapolis: Performing arts

-Downtown Indianapolis is home to several of the city's earliest performing arts venues and organizations.
-Opened in 1916, the Hilbert Circle Theatre is home to the Indianapolis Symphony Orchestra, which performs nearly 200 concerts annually.
-The Indiana Theatre, which opened in 1927 on Washington Street, houses the Indiana Repertory Theatre, the state's largest non-profit professional repertory theatre.
-Founded in 1983, the nonprofit Phoenix Theatre focuses on contemporary theatrical productions.
-Other notable venues near the central business district include the Indianapolis Artsgarden and TCU Amphitheater at White River State Park, the city's largest outdoor venue.
+Several of the city's most prominent performing arts venues and organizations are located in the downtown area, including the Hilbert Circle Theatre (home to the Indianapolis Symphony Orchestra) and the Indiana Theatre (home to the Indiana Repertory Theatre).
+Other notable venues near the central business district include The Cabaret, Indianapolis Artsgarden, Phoenix Theatre, Slippery Noodle Inn, and Everwise Amphitheater at White River State Park, the city's largest outdoor venue.

-Downtown's Mass Ave Cultural Arts District is home to Old National Centre at the Murat Shrine, the oldest stagehouse in Indianapolis, having opened in 1910.
-The center features a 2,500-seat performing arts theatre, 2,000-seat concert hall, and 900-seat multi-functional room, hosting approximately 400 public and private events throughout the year.
-Mass Ave is also home to The District Theatre and the Basile and Indy Eleven theaters.
-The 100-seat Basile Theatre and 70-seat black box Indy Eleven Theatre annually hosts the Indianapolis Theatre Fringe Festival, or "IndyFringe".
+The Mass Ave Cultural Arts District is home to Old National Centre, the oldest stagehouse in Indianapolis, having opened in 1910.
+The performing arts center features the 2,500-seat Murat Theatre, the 2,000-seat Egyptian Room, and the 600-seat Corinthian Hall.
+Mass Ave is also home to the Athenæum, Basile, District, and IF theaters, all of which host the annual Indianapolis Theatre Fringe Festival, or "IndyFringe".
+Hedback Community Theatre in Herron–Morton is home to Footlite Musicals and Epilogue Players theater companies.

-In 1927, Madam Walker Legacy Center opened in the heart of the city's African-American neighborhood on Indiana Avenue.
-The theater is named for Madam C. J. Walker, an African American entrepreneur, philanthropist, and activist who began her beauty empire in Indianapolis.
-The theater hosted vaudeville shows and anchored the Indiana Avenue jazz scene from the 1920s through the 1960s.
+The Madam Walker Legacy Center opened in the heart of the city's African-American neighborhood on Indiana Avenue in 1927.
+The building's theater hosted vaudeville shows and anchored the Indiana Avenue jazz scene from the 1920s through the 1960s.
 "The Avenue" produced greats such as David Baker, Slide Hampton, Freddie Hubbard, J. J. Johnson, James Spaulding, and the Montgomery Brothers (Buddy, Monk, and Wes).
-Wes Montgomery is considered one of the most influential jazz guitarists of all time, and is credited with popularizing the "Naptown Sound."
+Wes Montgomery is considered one of the most influential jazz guitarists of all time, and is credited with popularizing the "Naptown Sound".

-Other performing arts organizations in the city include The Cabaret, Indianapolis Baroque Orchestra, Indianapolis Chamber Orchestra, Indianapolis Opera, and Indianapolis Youth Orchestra.
+Local performing arts organizations include the Indianapolis Baroque Orchestra, Indianapolis Chamber Orchestra, Indianapolis Men's Chorus, Indianapolis Opera, and Indianapolis Youth Orchestra.
+Other notable venues include Butler University's Clowes Memorial Hall and Melody Inn in Butler–Tarkington, and the Frank and Katrina Basile Opera Center and the Jazz Kitchen in Meridian–Kessler.
 The city's Broad Ripple and Fountain Square neighborhoods are known for local live music, home to dozens of venues.
-Other notable venues include Butler University's Clowes Memorial Hall, Melody Inn in Butler-Tarkington, and The Emerson Theater in Little Flower.

-Indianapolis is home to a variety of national professional musical organizations, including the American Pianists Association, Bands of America, Drum Corps International, and the Percussive Arts Society.
+Indianapolis is home to a variety of national professional musical organizations, including the American Piano Awards, Bands of America, Drum Corps International, and the Percussive Arts Society.
 Annual music festivals and competitions held in the city include the Drum Corps International World Class Championships, Indianapolis Early Music Festival, and Indy Jazz Fest.
 The quadrennial International Violin Competition of Indianapolis is considered among the most prestigious of its kind in the world.